 Cycling specific eyewear is a step up from your standard fashion sunglasses as they are designed to curve around your head, fit with a helmet and provide extra eye protection, the latter certainly worth considering when travelling at high speed.

-As many of us riding through winter will encounter changeable light conditions, selecting a pair of glasses with photochromic lenses, or a photochromic lens to suit your existing cycling glasses is recommended.
+As many of us riding through winter will encounter changeable light conditions, selecting a pair of glasses with a lighter tint, or a photochromic lens is recommended.
 Working by adjusting the tint level based on the UV exposure to the lens itself, photochromic lenses typically possess a light transmission of between 30 and 70 per cent.
 This means that they’re just as useful in all but the glariest conditions as they are when the sun is barely present.

 With winter now well and truly underway for those of us in the southern hemisphere, it can be tough to muster the courage to face the cold, dark and often wet mornings.
 The good news is that technology has seen a huge leap in power trainers and linked devices, so you can ensure a quality training session without leaving the house!